mmwyl/myscoutee/README.md

 # myscoutee

+MVP readiness with some issues. (trying to fix for the time being, mostly on UI to ease the understanding)

 1) The project aim is to create fairness into the dating world, which makes less exhaustive experience in both end.
    It's not a typical dating site, as even job site or any other site can use the algorithm and technic.
    (even in this project you can rate for events, not only for people)